Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 I'm not going to try to teach people to suck eggs, but to ensure my readers (you) have the basics under wraps, I'll very briefly mention gravity.

-> The force that attracts a body towards any other physical body having mass.
+> The force that attracts a physical body towards any other physical body.

 The greater the mass, the greater the gravity.
 We actually tend to refer to that resulting force as an _acceleration_, so that the force of gravity on the surface of Earth, for example, is 9.78 to 9.83 m/s$^2$ (meters per second per second).
 The force of gravity is **incredibly weak** despite the profound effect it has on our day to day lives, which might explain why it's so difficult to measure the [_gravitational constant_](https://en.wikipedia.org/wiki/Gravitational_constant).